tcibils/myScreeps/README.md

 *TODO LIST - IMPROVEMENTS*
- - Defense code - currently I rely on my alliance to slap persons trying to wipe my rooms (Nyoom)
+ - Defense code - spawning defensive creeps if needed, using the heal delta (ennemy heal capacity - tower fire power)
  - CPU Management - spikes currently and stops sometimes. creep.moveTo is probably too expensive.
 Git branch existing to measure each role total cost.
  - Creating long-distance code to harvest buildings from dead players.
  - Multi-my-room management : energy simply get sold when room is level 8, to get credits, but I should transfer it to close rooms who still need level up